erikanfox/480ml-term-project/README.md

 # 480ml-term-project
-(in development) autograding essays based on prompts and responses
+autograding essays based on prompts and responses